-The tredegy of HMS Thetis occurred in Liverpool bay on 1 June 1939 when she was hit and sank.
-Despite being only 6 meters below the surface all but four crew member’s lost their lives, poisoned by carbon-dioxide.
+The tragedy of HMS Thetis occurred in Liverpool bay on 1 June 1939 when she was hit and sank.
+Despite being only 6 metres below the surface all but four crew member’s lost their lives, poisoned by carbon-dioxide.
 The submarine was eventually recovered and renamed Thunderbolt.

 The Thunderbolt sank the Italian submarine Tarantini on 15 December 1940 and then took over transporting Chariots under Lieutenant Commander C.B.Crouch.
 In 1943 delivered Chariots into Palermo on operation Principal.
 Then almost immediately took on a second mission Operation Welcome delivery Berey and Larkin to Tripoli.
 On 14 March 1943 she was depth charged by the Italian Corvette Cicogna and sank.

 “T” Class submarine commanded by *G.M.Sladen DSO., DSC., R.N. before the second World War.

 Took Chariots to the far east to attack Phuket harbour

 “T” class Submarine used in human torpedo missions, 1943 Operation principal.